natalya-patrikeeva/capstone/README.md

 ### Data

 The input dataset `articles.sqlite` to the main script `classify.py` was built using two scripts - `database.py` and `count_db.py`.
-First, `database.py` collects the data off the web and stores it into an `articles.sqlite` database.
+First, `database.py` collects the data off the web in a form of published article abstracts and their authors and stores it into an `articles.sqlite` database.
 The second script `count_db.py` counts the number of articles per author and stores that result in a table in the `articles.sqlite` database.

-Note that the full `articles.sqlite` database has already been uploded to this repository to be used by `classify.py` script.
+Note that the full `articles.sqlite` database has already been uploaded to this repository to be used by `classify.py` script.

 The script `classify.py` first loads the data from the `articles.sqlite` database and runs the benchmark logistic regression model and then a convolutional neural network model, and computes the accuracy score using a test dataset.
 For a CNN model, the script stores the result to be visualized using TensorBoard.